Pictionary (2022 game show)

-Pictionary is an American television game show based on the board game of the same name hosted by Jerry O'Connell that premiered in syndication on September 12, 2022 and concluded on May 30, 2025.
+Pictionary is an American television game show based on the board game of the same name hosted by Jerry O'Connell that premiered in first-run syndication on September 12, 2022 and concluded on May 30, 2025.

 Production

 In December 2021, Deadline reported that after a successful test run in the summer, the show would get a full season on Fox Television Stations and other stations in fall 2022.
 The show is produced by Fox First Run and Bill Market & Television Production in association with Mattel Television and distributed by CBS Media Ventures (successor of Worldvision Enterprises, which previously distributed the 1997 version of the show).
 In May 2022, it was reported that in the show cleared in 90% of the country.
 On Fox-owned stations, Pictionary joined programming blocks that include Fox First Run’s You Bet Your Life with Jay Leno and 25 Words or Less hosted by Meredith Vieira.

 In January 2023, it was announced that the show along with 5 other shows were renewed for the 2023–24 television season by Fox First Run which premiered on September 11, 2023.

 In July 2024, it was announced that the show would return for season 3 starting September 9 of the same year.

 In January 2025, it was announced that Pictionary was cancelled after three seasons by Fox First Run.